 The NSW rate peg is based on a Local Government Cost Index (LGCI) which measures price changes over the past year for goods, materials and labour used by an average Council.
+A productivity factor

 A productivity factor is deducted from the LGCI to strike a balance between ensuring that councils can meet the increased costs of delivering services resulting from price changes and ensuring that Councils share productivity gains with ratepayers.

 The Municipal Association of Victoria also prepares a Local Government Cost Index which used as a benchmark to measure rate increases.
 However in 2013 the Victorian Auditor-General (VAGO) indicated that Councils are generally dissatisfied with the existing Local Government Cost Index.
+The Golden Plains Shire exceeds the index by a very large amount.
+Councils have no market forces to temper spending.